antfu/vue-starport/README.md

 npm i vue-starport
 ```

-> Vue Starport is Vue 3 only and currently requires to use with Vue Router.
+> Vue Starport only works for Vue 3

 ## Usage